Membership TERMS & CONDITIONS

 - You must be eligible for Silver Membership (Please see criteria above)

-- You must have achieved overall “Good” rating with the CQC and not received “inadequate” in any criteria (if applicable)
+- You must have achieved an overall “Good” rating with PAMMS and the CQC.

 Non-regulated services may achieve ‘Community Gold‘ status by meeting all of the applicable criteria above.

 Please note that once you have reached Gold Membership status, this will remain active for a 12-month period from the day the Gold Membership has been awarded.
 Additionally, if any of the above becomes void once the provider has reached gold status, HCPA reserves the right to suspend Gold and associated benefits.

 Associate Members & Direct Employers